Freemandns/DigitalBreakthroughGazprombank/README.md

 -------

 Tests are located in `tests` directory.
 They are developed with [Codeception PHP Testing Framework](http://codeception.com/).
-By default there are 3 test suites:
+By default there are 3 id suites:

 - `unit`
 - `functional`